epwalsh/batched-fn/README.md

 Even though inputs come individually - and outputs need to be served back individually - it is usually more efficient to process a group of inputs together in order to fully utilize the GPU.

-In this case the model API might looks like this:
+In this case the model API might look like this:

 ```rust
 // For lazily loading a static reference to a model instance.